vsm/vsm-dictionary/Dictionary.spec.md

     + Note that an entry's `id` can not be changed.

-3. There is no `updateRefTerm()` function, because refTerms are not changeable objects.
+3. There is no `updateRefTerm()` function, because refTerms are not editable objects.